WICG/indexed-db-observers/EXPLAINER.md

 Issues section here: https://github.com/WICG/indexed-db-observers/issues

 # Feature Detection
-I'm not sure how we're going to do feature detection.
-What do you think?
-What is normal on the web platform?
+For new features like coalescing, we don't have a good way for feature detection.
+Hopefully [heycam/webidl#107](https://github.com/heycam/webidl/issues/107) will pan out - that looks like it would work for this as well.

 # Spec Changes
 See [the SPEC_CHANGES.md document](/SPEC_CHANGES.md) for informal notes about the spec changes for this feature.

 # Future Features

-## Culling
+## Coalescing
-The changes given to the observer could be culled.
+The changes given to the observer could be coalesced.
 This eliminated changes that are overwritten in the same transaction or redundant.
 Here are some examples:

  1. add 'a', 1
  2. add 'b', 2
  3. put 'putA', 1
  4. delete 2

-These changes can **culled** to simply be
+These changes can **coalesced** to simply be

  1. add 'putA', 1